reduxjs/redux-mock-store/README.md

 # redux-mock-store

-A mock store for your testing your redux async action creators and middleware
+A mock store for your testing your redux async action creators and middleware.
+The mock store will store the dispatched actions in an array to be used in your tests.

 ## Install